-- 13.1 The report summarises the financial monitoring position for the period April to January for the 2017-18 financial year. - 13.2 Officers are currently projecting a reduction in net expenditure of £1,915,464 on the general fund revenue account.
-The main reasons for this are set out in the table in paragraph 4.10 - 13.3 The Chief Finance Officer in consultation with the Lead Councillor for Finance will determine the treatment of any balance as part of closing the 2017-18 accounts. - 13.4 A surplus on the Housing Revenue Account, due to lower staffing and repairs and maintenance costs will enable a transfer of £9.61 million to the new build reserve and £2.5 million to the reserve for future capital at year-end. - 13.5 Actual expenditure incurred on our general fund capital programme for the period has been comparatively low against the programme envisaged at the 1 April 2017.
+- 13.1 The report summarises the financial monitoring position for the period April to June, with the overlay of key services for the period April to July for the 2017-18 financial year. - 13.2 Officers are currently projecting a reduction in net expenditure of £560,823 on the general fund revenue account.
+The main reasons for this are set out in the table in paragraph 4.10 - 13.3 The Executive will decide the treatment of any balance when it considers a report on the 2017-18 final accounts in June 2018. - 13.4 A surplus on the Housing Revenue Account, due to lower staffing and repairs and maintenance costs will enable a transfer of £8.76 million to the new build reserve/reserve for future capital at year-end. - 13.5 Actual expenditure incurred on our general fund capital programme for the period has been comparatively low against the programme envisaged at the 1 April 2017.
 Officers are making progress against significant capital projects on the approved programme as outlined in section 7.
-The Council expects to spend £22.3 million on its capital schemes by the end of the financial year. - 13.6 It is anticipated that the Council's underlying need to borrow to finance the capital programme will be £10.9 million by 31 March 2018.
-The Council has complied with Prudential Indicators during the period with the exception of the upper limit on variable interest rates. - 13.7 At the end of January 2018, the Council had £154.9 million of current investment balances.
+The Council expects to spend £58.1 million on its capital schemes by the end of the financial year. - 13.6 It is anticipated that the Council's underlying need to borrow to finance the capital programme will be £52 million by 31 March 2018.
+The Council has complied with Prudential Indicators during the period with the exception of the upper limit on variable interest rates. - 13.7 At the end of June 2017, the Council had £144 million of current investment balances.